gammasoft71/xtd/docs/documentation/external_tools_libraries_and_toolkits.md

 | ------------------------------------------------------------ | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- |
 | [wxWidgets](https://wxwidgets.org)                           | The wxWidgets team | wxWidgets is a C++ library that lets developers create applications for Windows, macOS, Linux and other platforms with a single code base.
 It has popular language bindings for Python, Perl, Ruby and many other languages, and unlike other cross-platform toolkits, wxWidgets gives applications a truly native look and feel because it uses the platform's native API rather than emulating the GUI.
 It's also extensive, free, open-source and mature. | 3.2.0   |

-# External toolkits will be used in the future:
+## External toolkits will be used in the future

 | Product                                                      | Copyright          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                  | Release |
 | ------------------------------------------------------------ | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------- |